ldtteam/MinecoloniesWiki/source/tutorials/tutorial.md

 Your question now is probably, "What to build next?"
 The [Town Hall](../../source/buildings/townhall), [Mine](../../source/buildings/mine), [Sawmill](../../source/buildings/sawmill), [Farm](../../source/buildings/farm&field), [Fisher's Hut](../../source/buildings/fisher), [Guard Tower](../../source/buildings/guardtower), [Courier's Hut](../../source/buildings/courier), [Bakery](../../source/buildings/bakery), [Restaurant](../../source/buildings/restaurant), and more are probably good places to start.

 But you start with only 4 citizens!
 Now what?
-Well, the next step after your 4 citizens are employed and are working hard is to plan and place the [Citizen Hut](../../source/buildings/citizenhut).
-This will give you additional citizens for each level of a Citizen Hut you build in your colony (after your inital four citizens are housed)!
+Well, the next step after your 4 citizens are employed and are working hard is to plan and place the [House](../../source/buildings/house).
+This will give you additional citizens for each level of a House you build in your colony (after your inital four citizens are housed)!
 Now, what do you do with so many citizens?
 You cannot assign more than 1 worker per hut.
-Therefore, consider building additional huts for more Miners, Lumberjacks, Builders, Farmers, Fishers, and many more!
+Therefore, consider building additional huts for more Miners, Loggers, Builders, Farmers, Fishers, and many more!

 **Hint:** Upgrade your huts to the highest level possible (level 5 for all of them except the [Tavern](../../source/buildings/tavern)) to get achievements (and increase the speed at which the worker [levels](../../source/systems/worker)).